Activation of New Photo Red Light Equipment in Central Bureau

-Los Angeles: On September 26, 2007, at 12:00 P.M., the Los Angeles Police Department will activate a Photo Red Light (PRL) system at the intersection of Normandie Avenue and Gage Avenue.
-This is the fifth activation within Operations-South Bureau (26th in the City) with a new PRL monitoring system, which records vehicle license plates that run red lights.
-In the near future, additional locations will be outfitted with comparable machinery, totaling 32 intersections Citywide.
+Los Angeles: The Los Angeles Police Department today announced the reactivation of a Photo Red Light (PRL) system at the intersection of South Soto Street and East Olympic Boulevard, in Operations-Central Bureau.
+The new Photo Red Light (PRL), the fifth of its kind in the city, is a monitoring system which records the license plates of vehicles running red lights.
+In the near future, 27 additional locations will be outfitted with comparable machinery, totaling 32 intersections Citywide.

-The digital video system will record 30 still frames per second for each violation, allowing a greater opportunity to get a clear photograph of the driver.
+The digital video systems record 30 still frames-per-second for each violation, providing a greater opportunity to capture a clear photograph of the driver and vehicle.

-The new system has added features like the ability to monitor and adjust the equipment remotely via satellite.
-It will also provide live photographs from the intersection during a breaking emergency.
+The new systems also allow officers to monitor and adjust equipment remotely via satellite.
+Live photographs of an intersection can be obtained during a breaking emergency.

 Media inquiries regarding this system may be referred to Sergeant Matthew MacWillie, Traffic Coordination Section, at 213-847-1705.

 A list of the current and former Photo Red Light intersections is available from Media Relations Section.